The Rise of Tik Tok in SA

 The app started to gained popularity over the lockdown period in March and has since garnered an estimated 6 million users, most of whom are under the age of 24.
 While major global brands such as Calvin Klein, Apple Music, MAC Cosmetics and more have jumped onto the app, South African brands are still cautious of the platform, with few joining in on the fun.
 One reason for this could be the relative newness of this apps popularity and also the fact that the app has fewer controls in place over what content is posted and who is posting.

 The platform itself is simple to use with creativity and relatability at the forefront of the ingredients for a popular video.
-South African Tik Tok has a flavour of its own with dance, comedy, beauty, and fitness being hot topics for creators as it showcases the diverse talent that exist within our county.
-The recent #SpiritsUP Battle which was launched in July showcased this with four category hashtags: #DanceUP, #HumourUP, #SwagUP and #SportsUP.
+South African Tik Tok has a flavour of its own with dance, comedy, beauty and fitness being hot topics for creators as it showcases the diverse talent that exists within our county.
+The recent #SpiritsUP Battle which was launched in July showcased this with four category hashtags: #DanceUP, #HumourUP, #SwagUP, and #SportsUP.
 In just four weeks these categories generated over 186 million views.
 Our local Tik Tok stars are also gathering worldwide popularity with some of the most popular being:

 1. @wianmagic – 10.3 million followers